-Obviously the assumption of conditional independence across the features is a rough approximation which deliberately ignores the mutual information between the features, i.e., their relative redundancy which, in our case, is always greater than zero as shown in Table 1.
-To overcome this problem we also experimented with the Hidden Naive Bayes[12] which relies on weaker assumptions about independence across the features by introducing a latent, hidden parent feature for each observable one.
+Obviously the assumption of conditional independence across the features is a rough approximation which deliberately ignores the mutual information between the features, i.e., their relative redundancy which, in our case, is always greater than zero.
+To overcome this problem we also experimented with the Hidden Naive Bayes[12] which relies on weaker assumptions about independence across the features by introducing a latent, hidden parent feature for each observable one, defined by means of a weighted one-dependence estimators, encoding the importance of each attribute, thus playing a key role in the learning process.